2025 Singaporean general election: Singapore Democratic Party

 The SDP criticised the "impossibly short" schedule between the release of the EBRC report and Parliament's dissolution, calling the election timing a "smash-and-grab tactic".
-It claimed that the PAP feared a popular backlash against the high cost of living and its "irrational immigration policy", and argued that voters required adequate time to properly assess critical issues before heading to the polls.
-As part of their "northern strategy", the party planned to contest in the GRCs of Sembawang, Marsiling–Yew Tee and Holland–Bukit Timah and the SMCs of Sembawang West and Bukit Panjang.
+As part of its "northern strategy", the party planned to contest in the GRCs of Sembawang, Marsiling–Yew Tee, and Holland–Bukit Timah, and the SMCs of Sembawang West and Bukit Panjang.
 On 19 April, the SDP launched its campaign slogan, "Thrive, Not Just Survive", campaigning for the reduction of GST to 5% and the introduction of a minimum wage act.
-SDP eventually fielded 11 candidates, without contesting Holland–Bukit Timah GRC.

-The SDP attacked PAP policies during rallies.
-After Ong Ye Kung claimed that Chee Soon Juan, the secretary-general of the SDP, had "abandoned" Bukit Batok SMC by redeploying himself to Sembawang West SMC, Chee drew a comparison to Ong's shift to Sembawang GRC in 2015; he was part of the defeated PAP team for Aljunied GRC in 2011.
-On 27 April, Gigene Wong, an SDP candidate for Marsiling–Yew Tee GRC, apologised for using keling, a Hokkien racial slur used to define Tamils, against her fellow candidate Ariffin Sha (whom she also called an "elephant" and "future Pritam Singh") during the rally on the previous night.
-SDP later gave her a stern warning, and had every member present in the following night's rally make a joint apology.

-In another rally on 29 April, Paul Tambyah refuted a comment from Ong calling SDP policies populist; they also asked for abolishments of some healthcare clusters.
-In its final rally on 1 May, the SDP targeted the NTUC–PAP relationship and advocated for labour workers, in response to Wong's Labour Day rally.
-At the closing, SDP asked the audience to vote without fear, before reciting the National Pledge.
-The SDP spent S$583,440 in their campaign.
+It eventually fielded 11 candidates, without contesting Holland–Bukit Timah GRC.
+After Ong Ye Kung claimed that Chee Soon Juan, the secretary-general of the SDP, had "abandoned" Bukit Batok SMC by contesting Sembawang West SMC, Chee drew a comparison to Ong's shift to Sembawang GRC in 2015; he was part of the defeated PAP team for Aljunied GRC in 2011.
+In its final rally on 1 May, the party targeted the NTUC–PAP relationship and advocated for labour workers, in response to Wong's Labour Day rally.
+The SDP spent $583,440 in its campaign.

 Singapore People's Party

 The SPP responded to the issuance of the writ of election with a Facebook statement outlining its campaign priorities and outlined its focus on "pressing concerns of Singaporeans".
 It also called the election an "opportunity" for citizens to articulate their policy concerns, societal aspirations, and grievances.
 The party planned to contest in Bishan–Toa Payoh GRC and Potong Pasir SMC.
-On 19 April, it launched a manifesto which called for minimum wage, a reduction of the duration of National Service (NS) to 18 months and a decrease of the eligibility age for singles purchasing public housing to 30.
+On 19 April, it launched a manifesto which called for a minimum wage, a reduction of the duration of National Service (NS) to 18 months and a decrease in the eligibility age for singles purchasing public housing to 30.
 The SPP fielded five candidates in the constituencies it had planned to contest.
-While the party did not host any rallies, it conducted walkabouts throughout the campaign in outreach to residents.
+While not hosting rallies, the party conducted walkabouts throughout the campaign to engage with residents.